YinHK-gameDev/unity-learn/visual effects/Renderer Component/README.md

 ### Line Renderer component
-The Line Renderer component takes an array of two or more points in 3D space, and draws a straight line between each one.
+The Line Renderer component **takes an array of two or more points in 3D space**, and **draws a straight line between each one**.
 You can use a Line Renderer to draw anything from a simple straight line to a complex spiral.

 To create a Line Renderer: